 PLUG AND PLAY

-The soundbar design can be really useful, especially if your computer sits on a laptop stand.
+The soundbar design can be advantageous, especially if your computer sits on a laptop stand.
 You can easily slide the soundbar under the stand and maintain as much desktop real estate as possible.
-This computer speaker soundbar is plug and play — plug it in via USB and it’s ready to rock and roll.
-It is compatible with both PC and Mac OS and produces much better audio than sub-par built-in laptop speakers.
+This computer speaker soundbar is plug and play — plug it in via USB, and it’s ready to rock and roll.
+It is compatible with PC and Mac OS and produces much better audio than sub-par built-in laptop speakers.
 Plus, it’s only $20 for this convenient audio solution.